ItsRuntimeException/Paimon-Music-Bot/README.md

 ***Personal Project; Last Updated: December 19, 2020***
-# Random Functionality (Discord) Bot #
+# [Discord Bot] Paimon-chan #
-A Discord bot with various random functionalities.
+A Discord bot with various functionalities I desired to have.

 **Steps**
 1. Make sure to have npm and nodeJS installed.<br/>